-Some young men and young women feel they were born into the wrong body.
+Some young men and young women don't feel that their body configuration is congruent with the gender they are.
+Some say they felt like they were born in the wrong body.
 It can seem like the end of the world.
 Well, good news…it’s not.
 You can live a happy and fulfilled life.

 The definition of transgender keeps changing over time.
 What we are going to talk about here are people born in a boy’s body who are sure they are girls and people born into a girl’s body who are sure they are boys.

-You might have known you were born into the wrong body for as long as you can remember.
+You might have known you didn't feel that gender congruency as long as you can remember.
 Maybe you’re just realizing that now.
 Either way, it is important for you to know you are not alone.

 Gender and sex are not the same thing.
 Sex is between your legs, gender is between your ears.
 So, this can get very confusing very quickly.
 You may be really a girl, but born into a boy’s body and like boys.
 This means you might look gay to the rest of the world when actually you are heterosexual.
 Don’t get hung up on labels, just be as true to yourself as you can be.